Code-Platoon-Assignments/video-store-0-functional-js-and-state/README.md

-# Video Store Project - Part 0 - Practicing Modern JS
+# Practicing Modern JS - Video Store

 We will use what we have learned to build the logic to handle the data for a video store.
 We will do this in JS and make a node project for it.